Sir John Somerset1

 M, #26136, b.
 23 December 1814, d.
 4 June 1904

-General Sir Alexander Hood, 1st Viscount Bridport of Cricket St. Thomas was commissioned in 1831, in the service of the Scots Fusilier Foot Guards.1 He gained the rank of Captain in 1836.1 He held the office of Groom in Waiting between 1841 and 1858.1 He gained the rank of Lieutenant-Colonel in 1847.1 He held the office of Clerk Marshal to HRH the Prince Consort between 1853 and 1861.1 He gained the rank of Colonel in the Army in 1854.1 He held the office of Equerry to HM Queen Victoria between 1858 and 1884.1 He gained the rank of Major-General in 1862.1 He succeeded to the title of 3rd Baron Bridport [I., 1794] on 6 January 1868.1 He was created 1st Viscount Bridport of Cricket St. Thomas, co.
-Somerset and of Bronté, in the Kingdom of Italy [U.K.] on 6 July 1868.1 He gained the rank of Lieutenant-General in 1871.1 He succeeded to the title of Duca di Bronté [Kingdom of Two Sicilies, 1799] on 29 January 1873.1 He gained the rank of General in 1877.1 He held the office of Lord-in-Waiting between 1884 and 1901.2 He was invested as a Knight Commander, Order of the Bath (K.C.B.) on 22 July 1885.2 He was invested as a Knight Grand Cross, Order of the Bath (G.C.B.) on 23 October 1891.2 He held the office of Deputy Lieutenant (D.L.) of Devon.3 He held the office of Deputy Lieutenant (D.L.) of Dorset.3 He held the office of Deputy Lieutenant (D.L.) of Somerset.3 In 1901 he was forced to sell Cricket St. Thomas (to F. J. Fry), due to the 'rascality' of his solicitor.2 He held the office of Honorary Equerry to HM King Edward VII between 1901 and 1904.3
+He was commissioned in 1831, in the service of the Scots Fusilier Foot Guards.1 He gained the rank of Captain in 1836.1 He held the office of Groom in Waiting between 1841 and 1858.1 He gained the rank of Lieutenant-Colonel in 1847.1 He held the office of Clerk Marshal to HRH the Prince Consort between 1853 and 1861.1 He gained the rank of Colonel in the Army in 1854.1 He held the office of Equerry to HM Queen Victoria between 1858 and 1884.1 He gained the rank of Major-General in 1862.1 He succeeded as the 3rd Baron Bridport [I., 1794] on 6 January 1868.1 He was created 1st Viscount Bridport of Cricket St. Thomas, co.
+Somerset and of Bronté, in the Kingdom of Italy [U.K.] on 6 July 1868.1 He gained the rank of Lieutenant-General in 1871.1 He succeeded as the Duca di Bronte [Kingdom of Two Sicilies, 1799] on 29 January 1873.1 He gained the rank of General in 1877.1 He held the office of Lord-in-Waiting between 1884 and 1901.2 He was appointed Knight Commander, Order of the Bath (K.C.B.) on 22 July 1885.2 He was appointed Knight Grand Cross, Order of the Bath (G.C.B.) on 23 October 1891.2 He held the office of Deputy Lieutenant (D.L.) of Dorset.3 He held the office of Deputy Lieutenant (D.L.) of Somerset.3 He held the office of Deputy Lieutenant (D.L.) of Devon.3 In 1901 he was forced to sell Cricket St. Thomas (to F. J. Fry), due to the 'rascality' of his solicitor.2 He held the office of Honorary Equerry to HM King Edward VII between 1901 and 1904.3

-Children of General Sir Alexander Hood, 1st Viscount Bridport of Cricket St. Thomas and Lady Mary Penelope Hill
+Children of General Alexander Hood, 1st Viscount Bridport of Cricket St. Thomas and Lady Mary Penelope Hill

 Citations